Swan maiden: Asia

-In a tale collected from a Dagur source, in China, a man tells his three sons of a dream he had: a white horse that appeared, circled the sun and vanished into the sea.
+In a tale collected from a Dagur source, in China, a man tells his three sons of a dream he had: a white horse that appeared, circled the sun, and vanished into the sea.
 His sons decide to find this horse.
 The youngest succeeds in capturing the horse, but it says it will feel lonely away from its home, so the horse decides to bring one of his sisters with him.
 The youth and the horse await at the beach for the arrival of ten fairies, who take off their clothes to play in the sea.
 Soon enough, the youth seizes the clothing of the youngest.

 In a tale collected in the Konkani language, The Bird Princess and the Boy, a king with seven sons asks them a question: who are they most afraid of?
 The older six boys answer: "the king", which pleases him.
 When the youngest says he most fears God, the king whips him eight times and abandons him in the forest.
 The boy wanders about and reaches an old lady's cottage.
-He works as a goatherd and is warned about not going beyond the garden.
+He works as a goatherd and is warned not to go beyond the garden.
 He disobeys and sees a lake where two princesses are bathing, their dresses that allow them to fly cast off nearby.
-He steals the dress of one of them but the maiden regains it.
+He steals the dress of one of them, but the maiden regains it.
 On the second day, he manages to steal the clothing of the second one and hide beneath the house floor.
-A king dies and three elephants carry the crown to the boy.
+A king dies, and three elephants carry the crown to the boy.
 He marries the flying princess.
 When the old lady dies, the princess finds the magical clothing and flies back to her kingdom.
-On his way there, the boy rescues frogs, mongooses and flies, whose help he uses to fulfill three tasks before winning back his wife.
+On his way there, the boy rescues frogs, mongooses, and flies, whose help he uses to fulfill three tasks before winning back his wife.